phantomhaircuts/sampleteach/README.md

 ## Learning Objectives
 * Demonstrate a use case that explains prototypal inheritance
-* Demonstrate what kind of flexibility prototypal inheritance gives programmers.
+* Demonstrate what kind of flexibility prototypal inheritance gives programmers
-* Explore Prototypal Inheritance.
+* Explore Prototypal Inheritance
+* Explore Inheritance with Classes and ES6
 * Understand Prototype Constructor Patterns

 ## Opening
-* Start with Object Literals
+### Object Literals
   - We have worked with objects in Javascript.
 As a collection of properties associated with a name (key) and a value.
   - Thus far we have created and initialized objects like this: